iqtree/iqtree.github.io/doc/Compilation-Guide.md

 General requirements
 --------------------

 * Make sure that a C++ compiler is installed.
-IQ-TREE was successfully built with GCC, Clang, MS Visual Studio and Intel C++ compiler.
+IQ-TREE was successfully built with GCC (ver.
+4.6 at least), Clang, MS Visual Studio and Intel C++ compiler.
 * Install [CMake](http://www.cmake.org) if not yet available in your system.
 * *(Optional)* Install [git](https://git-scm.com) if you want to clone source code from [IQ-TREE GitHub repository](https://github.com/Cibiv/IQ-TREE).
 * *(Optional)* If you want to compile the multicore version, make sure that the compiler supports [OpenMP](http://openmp.org/) and that the OpenMP library was installed.